 Thinking about applying?

-If you’re interested in applying to the Blended Learning Part-Time MBA, here are the requirements to be considered for the program:
+If you’re interested in applying to the Blended Learning Part-Time MBA, here are the minimum requirements to be considered for September, 2021 admission to the program:

 - A competitive GPA (normally a minimum B average in the final two years of your undergraduate degree, or the equivalent of 60 credits)

 - A professional resume, with a minimum of 4 years of relevant full-time work experience